Eames Lounge Chair Wood

-The Eames Lounge Chair Wood (LCW) (also known as Low Chair Wood or Eames Plywood Lounge Chair) is a low seated easy chair designed by husband and wife team Charles and Ray Eames.
+The Eames Lounge Chair Wood (LCW) (also known as Low Chair Wood or Eames Plywood Lounge Chair) is a low-seated easy chair designed by husband and wife team Charles and Ray Eames.

 The chair was designed using technology for molding plywood that the Eames developed before and during the Second World War.
 Before American involvement in the war, Charles Eames and his friend, architect Eero Saarinen, entered a furniture group into the Museum of Modern Art's "Organic Design in Home Furnishings Competition" in 1940, a contest exploring the natural evolution of furniture in response to the rapidly changing world.
 Eames & Saarinen won the competition.
-However, production of the chairs was postponed due to production difficulties, and then by the United States' entry into WWII.
+However, production of the chairs was postponed due to production difficulties and then by the United States' entry into World War II.
 Saarinen left the project due to frustration with production.

-Charles Eames and his wife Ray Kaiser Eames moved to Venice Beach, LA in 1941.
+Charles Eames and his wife, Ray Eames, moved to Venice Beach, Los Angeles, in 1941.
 Charles took a job as a set painter for MGM Studios to support them.
 Ray, formally trained as a painter and sculptor, continued experiments with molded plywood designs in the spare room of their apartment.
-In 1942 Charles left MGM to begin making molded plywood splints for the United States Navy.
+In 1942, Charles left MGM to begin making molded plywood splints for the United States Navy.
 The splints used compound curves to mimic the shape of the human leg.
-The experience of shaping plywood into compound curves contributed greatly to the development of the LCW.
+The experience of shaping plywood into compound curves contributed significantly to the development of the LCW.